bedirhanssaglam/taskup/CONTRIBUTING.md

 Once you've made your changes and tested them, submit a pull request.
 Please provide a clear description of your changes and reference any relevant issues.

 🤝 Code Reviews
 All contributions will be reviewed.
-During the review process, the following aspects will be considered:

 🎉 Appreciation for Improvements
 Even minor improvements are valuable!
 Whether it's a refactor, renaming a variable for better clarity, or optimizing a function, these changes contribute significantly to the overall health of the project.
 We appreciate your attention to detail and commitment to enhancing taskup!